orcunuso/ocinfo/README.md

 ```
 Usage of ocinfo:
-  -f <string>   Sets YAML file to configure OCinfo (default "ocinfo.yaml")
+  -f <string>   Optional.
+Sets YAML file to configure OCinfo (default "ocinfo.yaml")
-  -v            Prints version
+  -v            Optional.
+Prints version
 ```

 Once you have fulfilled the requirements, you can get the result spreadsheet document by just running the binary.
-Below is a screenshot on what the resulting file would look like:
+Below is a screenshot of what the resulting file would look like:

 ![OCinfo Screenshot](https://github.com/vorcunus/ocinfo/blob/main/png/ocinfo-sshot1.png?raw=true)